-(3) For the "New Construction Project of Magong Additional 4,000 ton Seawater Desalination Plant (Magong Second Desalination Plant Phase I)" contracted by the Company, the proprietor determined that the deadline for the performance of the contract was on 12 December 2019.
-The proprietor believed that the project has been overdue for 405 days, and the overdue fine is calculated based on the unfinished completion ratio of 25.73%.
-The proprietor intended to impose overdue fines on the Company for NT\$132,044 thousand.
-After evaluating the related documents and analyzing the legal opinions, the Company was in the view that the reasons for the delayed construction included the location change of the sea water intake station, the impact of amendments to regulations, and the impact of Covid-19 that prevents foreign technicians from entering the country.
-The Company will negotiate with the proprietor for the deadline extension of the contract performance period.
-In addition, the proprietor determined that the uncompleted proportion of the project on 12 December 2019 was 25.73%.
-According to the construction record of the Company, the actual uncompleted proportion should be 3.78%.
-The Company also agreed with the proprietor to review the uncompleted proportion.
+(2) The Company's contract for the "Construction of additional 4,000-ton desalination plant in Magong (Magong No. 2 Desalination Plant Phase I)," for which the proprietor determined that the deadline for performance of the contract was 12 December 2019, considered that the Company had been overdue for 405 days and calculated the overdue penalty based on the uncompleted percentage of 25.73%, and intended to impose an overdue penalty of \$132,044 thousand on the Company.
+After evaluating the relevant documents and analyzing the legal opinions, the Company considered that the reasons for the delay of the project included the location change of the seawater intake station, the impact of the amendment of the regulations and the impact of Covid-19 that prevented the entry of foreign technicians, etc., which could not be attributed to the Company, and would negotiate with the proprietor to extend the deadline of the contract.
+In addition, the percentage of uncompleted works as at 12 December 2019 was determined by the proprietor to be 25.73%, while the actual percentage of uncompleted works according to the Company's construction records should be 3.78%.
+The Company negotiated with the proprietor to redetermine the percentage.
+The Company received a letter from the proprietor on 6 August 2021.
+Due to the amendment to the Labor Standards Act, the Company agreed to extend the construction period by 36 days; therefore, the deadline for the completion of the contract was 18 January 2020.
+The proprietor considered that the Company had been overdue for 368 days and should be fined \$115,867 thousand for the violation and withheld the settlement of the accepted project amount (recorded as long-term receivables).